schorschii/OCO-Server/README.md

 ```

 3. Start the first sync manually by executing `cd /var/www/oco/lib && php ldapsync.php`.
 Now you can log in with the synced accounts on the web frontend.

+## Additional Features
+### Remote Screen Access
+OCO does not contain a remote access solution as found in some commercial client management systems.
+OCO doesn't want to reinvent the wheel.
+Please a VNC server/client for this.